lordblendi/design-toolbox-button-push/docs/readme.md

 ## CSS

-This component is using a main CSS filee.
-The main contains the basic design, and the plugin contains some extra design in case of drag-n-drop functionality.
+This component is using a main CSS file.
+The design for both buttons and pushes are the same.
+One is a button and the other one is an anchor element.

 ## HTML structure